DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 \[INSERT IMAGE FROM APPLICATION HERE]

 We developed TriageAI to use the latest in open-source, domain specific models to solve common issues we encounter (as patients or as medical personnel) when we are unfortunate enough to visit the emergency room.
-Let me make one thing clear from the beginning - all AI outputs delivered by AI-assisted healthcare applications require clinical validation.
+Let me make one thing clear from the beginning - all outputs delivered by AI-assisted healthcare applications require clinical validation.
 TriageAI was designed to assist healthcare professionals increase patient healthcare experience through the following:

 **1. Patient Translation Service**